 Paul Mailhot, Chair

-A fixture in the New Hampshire high tech scene for years, Paul Mailhot has spent the last two years as the VP of Business Operations at Dyn.
+A fixture in the New Hampshire high tech scene for years, Paul Mailhot has spent the last 5 years as an executive at Dyn.
+Dyn was acquired by Oracle in 2017.
 Prior to that he spent 19 years in various leadership positions at Autodesk, Inc., including Sales, Sales Management, Academic Programs, Learning & Training and Business Development.
-Mailhot is now focused on the development of new revenue streams and leveraging business and market opportunities for Dyn.
-He is the current Chair of the NH High Technology Council and is also one of the earliest members and supporters of the Entrepreneurs Foundation of New Hampshire.
+Mailhot continues his focus on leading the Dyn Sales team which is now part of Oracle’s Cloud Infrastructure Business Unit.
+He is the Past Chair of the NH High Technology Council, a Board Director at AlphaLoft and is also one of the earliest members and supporters of the Entrepreneurs Foundation of New Hampshire.

 Heather Ramsey, Vice Chair